TrueBad0ur/libreasy/README.md

     </details>
 </div>
 ```
-3) I'd be greate if you'd also provide the link to the book :)
+3) I'd be great if you'd also provide the link to the book :)
 4) Pull Requst

 Issues and better html code are also welcome :)